ragb/sttp-presentation/src/main/tut/slides.md

 ## Higher kinds ##

-> We need fancy names for simple things, probably they will pay us better.
+> We need fancy names for simple things

 ...